Making your aquarium journey hassle-free and fun is our top priority!

-You also have the choice of buying a new siphon tube that is long enough to run from the tank to the sink.
-These thick tubes can be found for cheap both online and at local fish stores.
-This method means you do not need to use a bucket and it is great for those who have multiple large tanks and do not want to heave heavy buckets around.
+You also have the choice of buying a new siphon tube long enough to run from the tank to the sink.
+These thick tubes can be found cheap online and at local fish stores.
+This method means you do not need to use a bucket, and it is great for those with multiple large tanks and do not want to heave heavy buckets around.

 6. Multiple Airline Tubing Connectors

 If you want to save electricity and space, you may only need one air pump for your tanks.
 You get airline tube connectors that have two or three outlet options.
 This allows you to plug a small tube into the air pump and then to one end of the connector.
-Then you can connect the other airline tubes to different aquariums.
-You must ensure that the air pump is strong enough to push out air for the different tubes and into the tanks.
+Then, you can connect the other airline tubes to different aquariums.
+You must ensure the air pump is strong enough to push out air for the different tubes and into the tanks.

 7. Activated Carbon for Crystal Clear Water

 Cloudy tanks are unsightly and hard to get rid of.
-We all want to be able to see our fish clearly through the glass.
-Activated carbon is a type of filter media that is excellent and clearing the water.
+We all want to see our fish clearly through the glass.
+Activated carbon is a type of filter media that is excellent at clearing the water.
 It also reduces the smell of aquariums and can filter through unwanted substances that make their way into the aquarium-like hand lotions, dust, or aerosols.

-This is also used by many experienced aquarium keepers as a long-term solution for clear water.
+Many experienced aquarium keepers also use this as a long-term solution for clear water.

 8. Sieve for Washing Gravel

 When you get a gravel substrate, it is important to rinse it thoroughly before placing it in the aquarium.
 An easy way to do this is to purchase a large metal sieve and pour the gravel into it.
-The gravel is too small to fall through the holes, but the dust and discoloration fall through the holes when it is rinsed underwater.
+The gravel is too small to fall through the holes, but the dust and discoloration fall through the holes when rinsed underwater.